drseguin/form_filler/README.md

 ##### AI Summary Keywords (`{{AI!...}}`)

-Keywords to generate AI-powered summaries of document content.
+Keywords to generate AI-powered summaries of document content with intelligent formatting using spaCy.

 If AI keywords `{{AI!...}}` are detected in the uploaded document, the application will look for the specified document(s) in the `ai` folder or at the specified path.
 If the 'ai' folder does not exist, it will be created automatically.